andersonopt/website/content/solutions/ao-energy-market.md

       AO Energy Market's scenario analysis engine allows users to Automatically queue thousands of modeling scenarios with just a few clicks.
 After initial runs, it's easy to adjust parameters and identify the best project configuration.
 Consultant-provided runs only include a handful of scenario views and revised runs come with additional multi-week timelines.
   - thumbnail: macbook.png
-    description: |
+    description: |-
-      ### Expedite analysis timelines
+      ### Perform complex analysis with standard computers

-      AO Integrate can deliver production cost modeling run output in a matter of hours vs. 2-4 weeks with consultants.
+      We leverage the power of the cloud so that users can perform large-scale modeling runs with just a laptop.
   - thumbnail: macbook.png
     description: |
       ### Reduce variable costs